Igbo History and Origins

 “…that the Queen and the people of England profess the Christian religion; and that by this religion they are commanded to assist in promoting goodwill, peace, and brotherly love, among all nations and men; and that in endeavoring to commence a further intercourse with the African nations, Her Majesty’s Government are actuated and guided by these (Christian) principles.”

-The instruction above subliminally implies that the people [Ìgbò] are to participate “in promoting” a trade relationship between themselves and the British—a relationship that must follow Christian principlesand not Ìgbò [the peoples’] principles.
+The instruction above subliminally implies that the people [Ìgbò] are to participate “in promoting” a trade relationship between themselves and the British—a relationship that must follow Christian principles and not Ìgbò [the peoples’] principles.

 Meanwhile, the leader of Abọ, Obi Ọsai was excited to establish a relationship with the team.
 He was reported to have requested that Simon Jonas, the CMS church teacher on the team stayed back to teach his people how to read and write.
 He was even reported to have signed treaties of trade with the merchants in the team. Ọsai’s interest was not the gospel of Christianity but the wonder of seeing a black person (Simon Jonas) like him and his people being able to read and write—an ability he had thought only a white man could possess.
 Unfortunately, this team lasted barely a month on the Niger before malarial fever descended on them, killing off 62 of them—all whites—before they could reach England in a hurried return.
 It was a devastating experience for Buxton, the genius behind the expedition, the government, individual sponsors, and the people of England [Britain].
 In a space of four years after the failed expedition, Buxton was dead from the rude shock the tragedy gave him, coupled with the humiliation and outrage it generated nationally in Britain.
 To speak of expedition or Christianization of the Ìgbò people of the Niger in Britain at the time was similar to desiring suicide.
 And so, it seemed that Thomas Buxton’s genius and vision for the Christianization of the Ìgbò was to be laid to rest with him forever.

-However, like most powerful ideas (even among terrorists and evil men) that never die until they test some breath of life, Buxton’s idea of Christianizing the Ìgbò was to find fecundity in the mind of the CMS Secretary at the time, Rev Henry Venn—not excluding a few other persons and groups who tenaciously believed in it and in a second trial.
-The second trial at expedition on the Niger would happen 13 years later in 1854.
+However, like most powerful ideas (even among terrorists and evil men) that never die until they test some breath of life, Buxton’s idea of Christianizing the Ìgbò was to find fecundity in the mind of the CMS Secretary at the time, Rev Henry Venn—not excluding a few other persons and groups who tenaciously believed in it and a second trial.
+The second trial at the expedition on the Niger would happen 13 years later in 1854.
 It was used to test the waters after re-planning and re-strategizing for about 12 years, hence it was a brief one.
 The final and successful expedition which sealed the Christianization of the Ìgbò was the famous 1857 Niger Expedition which did not have to be dominated by the whites but by the blacks, as they (blacks) were adjudged, among other reasons, able to withstand the tropical climate more than the whites.
-In fact, unlike the white-dominated 1841 team, the 1857 expedition team comprised of 12 Europeans (whites) and 53 Africans (blacks).
+In fact, unlike the white-dominated 1841 team, the 1857 expedition team comprised 12 Europeans (whites) and 53 Africans (blacks).
 This change of strategy gave rise to the popular expression “Africa for the Africans” among the CMS authorities in London.
 Nevertheless, a white man led this 1857 Expedition Team in the person of Dr. William Baikie but was actively assisted by Rev Samuel Ajayi Crowther who would later become a bishop.
 Baikie oversaw the establishment of trade while Crowther oversaw the establishment of mission.
 The next important person and pioneer missionary that began the real work of Christianizing the Ìgbò was no other than Rev John Christopher Taylor, a descendant of Ìgbò slaves who were repatriated to Sierra-Leone early in the 19th century.
 He joined the CMS and was later ordained a priest.
 He was appointed the pioneer head of the Ọnịcha Mission assisted by church teacher Simon Jonas who did not last long in the mission work before he died in the early 1860s.

 Contrary to the 1841 Expedition, Ọnịcha rather than Abọ, became the preferred center for the establishment of mission and trade on 27 July 1857.
 Geographical and political considerations led to this change of location, as strongly recommended by Crowther.
 In Crowther’s instruction to Taylor, he had emphasized: